 Jacksonville State makes a surprise appearance at #20 mainly due to the lackluster weekend of all the teams in the section below.
 JSU has won 11 in a row and sit atop the Ohio Valley Conference.
 Their have losses to South Alabama, Southern Miss (3), Ohio, Loyola-Chicago, Kennesaw State, and UT-Martin.
 They also lost to Tennessee by a score of 3-2.

 Jacksonville State has wins over Nicholls State, Ohio, Kennesaw State, and their biggest: Ole Miss on the road.
-JSU has a strong team ranking the top 30 for batting average (28th), ERA (20th), and fielding percentage (17th).
+JSU has a strong team ranking in the top 30 for batting average (28th), ERA (20th), and fielding percentage (17th).
 Their ability to test top opponents (Tennessee and Ole Miss) makes them a dangerous team down the road.
 They play a doubleheader on Friday at home versus Austin Peay in their only two games.

 Knocking on the Door